Skip to content

 With both networks offering flexible SIM-only plans at very affordable prices, it’s a tie between the two.

 Each one has a good range of plans to choose from.
 Giffgaff’s offering is very simple – you get a generous amount of data for cheap.
-In comparison, Lebara gives you slightly less data, but throws in free international minutes for making calls to numbers abroad at no extra cost.
+In comparison, Lebara offers slightly less choice in plans, but throws in free international minutes for making calls to numbers abroad at no extra cost.

-By piggybacking on Vodafone and O2, Lebara and giffgaff use their strong 4G networks to deliver excellent coverage across the UK.
-What’s more, they’re both 5G-ready too.
+By piggybacking on Vodafone and O2 respectively, Lebara and giffgaff use their strong 4G networks to deliver excellent coverage across the UK.
+What’s more, they’re both 5G-ready, too.

 Lebara vs giffgaff: Plans and pricing